-Visit Over 2,500 Museums Worldwide From Your Desk With Google Arts & Culture
+Visit Over 4,500 Museums and Sites Worldwide From Your Desk With Google Arts & Culture

-Technology giant Google, through the Google Arts & Culture project, is offering a different experience in terms of culture.
-In addition to providing thousands of online exhibits, the project offers the possibility to explore more than 2,500 museums through a feature very similar to Google Street View.
-Users can virtually visit museums all over the world, the project offers 360° views of places that can often be inaccessible due to financial costs or distance.
+Users now can virtually visit museums all over the world thanks to Google Arts & Culture.
+The project offers 360 ° views of places that can often be inaccessible due to financial costs or distance.

-Altogether there are 2,779 museums available for virtual visits.
-Each site has been visited and registered through Google Maps, making even the artworks they house available online.
-The tool allows visitors to search by the name of the museum, the artist or even the work of art.
-The descriptions are very detailed, from the date to the material used in of the paintings, sculptures or photographic works.
+The descriptions are very detailed, from the date to the material used in the paintings, sculptures or photographic works.

 The Google Arts & Culture platform can also be used as a support for teachers as it brings historical information on cultural movements, materials, and texts related to the museums.

+Access to Google Arts & Culture.

-News via: Canal do Ensino and Google Arts & Culture.
+Via Canal do Ensino and Google Arts & Culture.
+Note: This article was originally published on April 20, 2017, and updated on March 19, 2020.